yasarshaikh/SF-bench/docs/LEADERBOARD.md

 ### Known Issues

-**Claude Opus 4.5 (RouteLLM)**: 0% pass rate - All tasks failed due to corrupt patch generation.
-This is a known issue with RouteLLM provider where generated patches are malformed and cannot be applied.
-Evaluation completed but no valid results.
+**Claude Opus 4.5 (RouteLLM) - 2025-12-29**: 0% pass rate - All tasks failed due to patch application issues.
+This evaluation was completed with the previous patch application system.
+Re-evaluation recommended with improved patch handling.

+**Grok 4.1 Fast (RouteLLM) - 2025-12-30**: Evaluation completed.
+Errors were due to error handling bugs (org creation warning parsing, malformed patch cleaning) which have been fixed.
+Re-evaluation recommended.

 > **Note**: Functional Score (0-100) is calculated using weighted validation: Deploy(10%) + Unit Tests(20%) + Functional(50%) + Bulk(10%) + No Tweaks(10%).
 See [VALIDATION_METHODOLOGY.md](./VALIDATION_METHODOLOGY.md) for details.